What is a Circus Performer?

-For successful circus performers, the workplace is a fun place, somewhere to practice the skills they love, and work on newer, more exciting tricks.
+For successful circus performers, work is a fun place, somewhere to practice the skills they love and work on newer, more exciting tricks.
 For any circus performer, the workplace should be a safe place to practice and train, with good equipment and usually with other performers, coaches, or trainers who can help and support each other in their skill development and provide physical assistance if required (for example in learning acrobatic skills).

 Circus performers might have to travel a lot, especially if they find work with a touring circus or company, or they may have to move to different locations for different shows or performances.
 Potential circus performers should be prepared to travel to find work.